François Genoud: Post-war

 Genoud is notable for having been the executor of the last will and testament of Nazi propagandist Joseph Goebbels, and for reportedly making a fortune from publishing Goebbels' diaries, which he held the posthumous rights for along with Hitler and Martin Bormann's works.
 This enterprise suffered a setback in 1960 when Paula Hitler died without his securing the full rights to the literary works of Adolf Hitler.

 Nazi hunters such as Serge Klarsfeld and Simon Wiesenthal, journalist David Lee Preston, and others have asserted that his role as a benefactor for surviving National Socialist interests goes much deeper, offering evidence that Genoud was no less than the principal financial manager of the hidden Swiss assets of the Third Reich after World War II.

 In 1986 American journalists Martin A. Lee and Kevin Coogan met with Genoud and interviewed him in Lausanne in 1986.
 Genoud only agreed to meet with Coogan and Lee with the condition that the interview not be taped and he not be directly quoted.
 The article came out in Mother Jones in May 1987, the only American journalistic investigation into Genoud while he was alive.

 Friendship with Paul Dickopf

 That Paul Dickopf became Interpol Head is connected with his friendship with Francois Genoud, because Genoud lobbied Arab governments to help him achieve the role.
 The implications are understood to include that when the Munich massacre occurred in 1972, Interpol limited its investigation into it, with a spokesman from Interpol stating that, "Interpol was an agency designed to handle criminal, not political matters."

-Arab liberation
+Arab nationalism

-Genoud became a passionate supporter of Arab liberation causes, funding many nationalist and right-wing organisations.
-When creating “Hitlers politisches Testament” (a forgery), he likely attributed pro-Arab statements to Hitler in order to fit his agenda of support for Arab Terrorism.
+Genoud became a passionate supporter of Arab nationalist causes, funding many nationalist and right-wing organisations.
+When creating "Hitlers politisches Testament" (a forgery), he likely attributed pro-Arab statements to Hitler in order to fit his agenda of support for Arab Terrorism.
 (He was also heavily involved with Hitler’s Table Talk, possessing most of the revised Bormann notes in question.)